Knowledge Base

 One other common trend for a poor page speed score is under-serving your website.
 Or more technically bandwidth-throttling your site from its housed server to the end-user.
 This often occurs with cheap or shared hosting options from hosting companies and registrars.
 While this usually affects smaller sites and businesses it can affect larger sites especially if the site usage and access are not increased as the site and its popularity expands.

-How To Improve PageSpeed Insights Scores
+How To Improve PageSpeed Insights Scores?

 There are many ways you can improve the page loading speed of your website to increase its Page Speed Index.
 Almost anything you do to optimize your site and its pages tend to lead to better PageSpeed Insight scoring.
 Below we will share some of the best ways to improve your Speed Index scores.

 The first thing to examine is the server and network utilization.
-Images are another thing to evaluate within this utilization.
-You only need to understand one simple question:
+Images are another thing to evaluate within this utilization. some tips you can use to improve to optimize images:

 “Is there enough bandwidth available?”